 We may earn a commission from affiliate links ()

 Bruges is an utterly charming town in the Flemish (Dutch-speaking) region of Belgium.
 The UNESCO-listed historic center of Bruges has retained the picturesque canals and ornate Gothic buildings of the Middle Ages.
 Wandering around the narrow cobblestone streets of Bruges feels like stepping into a fairy-tale medieval world.

-Because of its tourist appeal, Bruges is one of the most popular day trips from Paris.
+Because of its enchanting ambience and countless cultural attractions and things to do, Bruges is among the most popular day trips from Paris.
 It is relatively easy to travel from Paris to Bruges by car, bus, or train.
 Another great way to visit Bruges is by going on an organized tour.

 Choosing the best way to get from Paris to Bruges allows you to spend more time enjoying your visit.
 Whether you go on a guided tour or travel there on your own, you'll have a chance to cruise around the scenic canals, discover beautiful old churches, and sample delicious Belgian chocolates from local artisan boutiques.